Sample Answers to a Personal Injury Complaint

-- Sample Federal Court Answer (I deny the sky can sometime be blue)
+- Federal court answer (I deny the sky can sometimes be blue)

-Maryland Rule 2-323 addresses the manner in which defense attorneys in personal injury cases answer plaintiff's Complaint under Maryland law in Circuit Court.
+Maryland Rule 2-323 addresses the manner in which defense attorneys in personal injury cases answer a plaintiff's complaint under Maryland law in Circuit Court.
 Rule 12 of the Federal Rules of Civil Procedure is the applicable rule in federal court.
 Rule 2-323 states:

 Rule 2-323.
 Answer.